lutzleonhardt/mcpm-aider/README.md

 - 🛠️ **Interactive CLI**: User-friendly command-line interface with interactive prompts for easy configuration
 - 🔌 **Self-Integration**: Can add MCPM CLI itself as a MCP server with a single command
 - 📝 **JSON Configuration**: Manages servers through Claude's configuration file with proper error handling
+- 🔍 **Package Discovery**: Search and discover MCP packages from the community
 <!-- - 🎯 **Zero Dependencies**: Lightweight and efficient, built to work seamlessly with Claude App -->

 ## TODO

-- [ ] Add Remote MCP Discovery (A MCPHub for search and recommendation)
+- [x] Add Remote MCP Discovery (A MCPHub for search and recommendation)
-- [ ] Auto Install MCP Servers For you
+- [x] Auto Install MCP Servers For you
 - [ ] A GUI for MCPM CLI

 ## Installation